-be within $\Delta R < 0.06$ of a scouting electron (photon).
-The medium and loose identification criteria are defined to achieve an isolated e/ γ selection efficiency of 80% and 90%, respectively [39].
-The trigger efficiency is computed as the ratio of the number of events that pass both the scouting single-e/ γ trigger and the reference trigger, compared to the number of events that only pass the reference trigger.
+The L1 and HLT requirements for the electron and photon scouting triggers are reported in Table 6.
+The efficiency of the scouting triggers to select events with a single electron or photon is calculated with an unbiased data set collected using a jet-based reference trigger.
+For the trigger efficiency measurements, both offline and scouting electrons and photons are used.
+An offline electron (photon) that passes a set of medium (loose) identification criteria is required to be within $\Delta R < 0.06$ of a scouting electron (photon).
+The medium and loose identification criteria are defined to achieve an isolated e/γ selection efficiency of 80% and 90%, respectively [39].
+The trigger efficiency is computed as the ratio of the number of events that pass both the scouting single- e/γ trigger and the reference trigger, compared to the number of events that only pass the reference trigger.

-Figure 36 shows the trigger efficiencies for electrons and photons in events triggered by the single-e/ γ trigger as a function of the offline object $p{\rm T}$.
-The trigger efficiency increases sharply for $p{\rm T} \approx 30\,{\rm GeV}$ and reaches a plateau with >90% efficiency for $p{\rm T} > 45\,{\rm GeV}$.
-The low-energy reach for photon-triggered events in the scouting collection is therefore much improved compared to the 200 GeV (nonisolated) and 110 GeV (barrel only, isolated) thresholds in the standard trigger paths [103].
+Fig. 36 shows the trigger efficiencies for electrons and photons in events triggered by the single- e/γ trigger as a function of the offline object p_T .
+The trigger efficiency increases sharply for $p_T \approx 30$ GeV and reaches a plateau with >90% efficiency for $p_T > 45$ GeV.
+The low-energy reach for photon-triggered events in the scouting collection is therefore much improved compared to the 200 GeV (nonisolated) and 110 GeV (barrel only, isolated) thresholds in the standard trigger paths [105].
 The trigger threshold for single-electron events in the scouting collection is at the minimum L1 threshold for triggering ECAL energy deposits.
 A minimal identification criteria is applied at the trigger level for both single-electron and single-photon paths.
 The typical offline criteria employed for physics analyses are expected to be much tighter than these selections.
 The scouting strategy thus maximizes the trigger efficiency for events with single electrons and photons in the CMS detector at the lowest energies.

 The ability to perform physics studies with a combination of physics objects is new in Run 3 scouting.
-The reconstruction of scouting electrons and photons in paths seeded by L1 muons, jets and $H{\rm T}$ becomes efficient at lower $p{\rm T}$ thresholds compared to the thresholds required by trigger algorithms that exclusively target these objects, which must ensure that the trigger rates remain affordable.
+The reconstruction of scouting electrons and photons in paths seeded by L1 muons, jets and H_T becomes efficient at lower p_T thresholds compared to the thresholds required by trigger algorithms that exclusively target these objects, which must ensure that the trigger rates remain affordable.
 The scouting reconstruction efficiency of electrons and photons is identical to the one from the online HLT reconstruction.

-The high quality of scouting electron objects is demonstrated by the ability to resolve decays of low mass mesons ($m{\rm ee} < 12\,{\rm GeV}$) to an electron-positron pair.
-Figure 37 shows the scouting dielectron mass spectrum where the J/ ψ , ψ (2S), and two of the resolved Y meson peaks (1S and 2S) are visible.
+The high quality of scouting electron objects is demonstrated by the ability to resolve decays of light mesons ($m{\rm ee} < 12\,{\rm GeV}$) to an electron-positron pair.
+Fig. 37 shows the scouting dielectron mass spectrum where the J/ ψ , ψ (2S), and two of the resolved Y meson peaks (1S and 2S) are visible.
 Events from the single- and double-e/ γ scouting trigger paths collected during the 2023 data-taking period were combined for Fig. 37 including selections and corrections as follows.
-An electron-positron pair, each with $p{\rm T} > 12\,{\rm GeV}$, is required to pass an identification selection developed for mesons decaying to such pairs.
+An electron-positron pair, each with $p_T > 12\,{\rm GeV}$, is required to pass an identification selection developed for mesons decaying to such pairs.
 To maximize the resonance signal over the background, both electrons are required to pass a tight identification selection.
 The reconstructed energy of the electron was corrected based on its position and shower shape in the ECAL using corrections derived from simulation.
 As a result, the peaks are shifted by <2% with respect to the actual mass of the corresponding SM mesons.
 The reconstructed dielectron mass resolution for the J/ ψ peak is approximately 3%.
 Further calibration of the scouting electrons could make it possible to improve the resolution, and will depend on the physics analysis under consideration.